microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 March 23, 2018 by Peng Lyu, [@njukidreborn](https://twitter.com/njukidreborn)

-VS Code 1.21 includes a brand new text buffer implementation.
+Visual Studio Code release 1.21 included a brand new text buffer implementation.
 It is much more performant both in terms of speed and of memory usage.
-In this blog post I'd like to tell the story of how we selected and designed the data structures and algorithms that lead to those improvements.
+In this blog post, I'd like to tell the story of how we selected and designed the data structures and algorithms that lead to those improvements.

 Performance discussions about JavaScript programs usually involve a discussion about how much should be implemented in native code.
 For the text buffer, these discussions started more than a year ago.
-In an indepth exploration we found that a C++ implementation of the text buffer could lead to significant memory savings, but we didn't see the performance enhancements we were hoping for.
-Converting strings between a custom native representation and v8's strings is costly and in our case compromised any performance gained from implementing text buffer operations in C++.
+During an in-depth exploration, we found that a C++ implementation of the text buffer could lead to significant memory savings, but we didn't see the performance enhancements we were hoping for.
+Converting strings between a custom native representation and V8's strings is costly and in our case, compromised any performance gained from implementing text buffer operations in C++.
 We will discuss this in more detail at [the end](#why-not-native) of this post.

 Not going native, we had to find ways to improve our JavaScript/TypeScript code.
 Inspiring blog posts like [this one](http://mrale.ph/blog/2018/02/03/maybe-you-dont-need-rust-to-speed-up-your-js.html) from [Vyacheslav Egorov](http://mrale.ph) show ways how to push a JavaScript engine to its limits and squeeze out as much performance as possible.
 But even without low level engine tricks, it is typically possible to improve by one or more orders of magnitude by using better suited data structures and faster algorithms.

 ## The old text buffer data structure

 The mental model for an editor is line based.
-Developers read and write code line by line, compilers provide line/column based diagnostics, stack traces contain line numbers, tokenization engines run line by line, etc. Although simple, the text buffer implementation powering VS Code hadn't changed much since the first day we kicked off the Monaco project.
+Developers read and write source code line by line, compilers provide line/column based diagnostics, stack traces contain line numbers, tokenization engines run line by line, etc. Although simple, the text buffer implementation powering VS Code hadn't changed much since the first day we kicked off the Monaco project.
 We used an array of lines, and it worked pretty well because the typical text documents are relatively small.
 When typing, we located the line to modify in the array, and replace it.
 When inserting a new line, we spliced a new line object into the lines array and the JavaScript engine would do the heavy lifting for us.

-But we kept receiving issue reports that opening certain files would cause Out-Of-Memory crashes in VS Code.
-For example, this user failed to open a [35 MB file](https://github.com/Microsoft/vscode/issues/13187).
+However we kept receiving issue reports that opening certain files would cause Out-Of-Memory crashes in VS Code.
+For example, one user failed to open a [35 MB file](https://github.com/Microsoft/vscode/issues/13187).
 The root cause was that the file had too many lines, 13.7 million.
 We would create a `ModelLine` object for each line and every object used around 40-60 bytes, so the lines array used around 600MB memory to store the document.
 That's roughly 20 times the initial file size!

 Another problem with the lines array representation was the speed of opening a file.
 To construct the array of lines, we had to split the content by line breaks, such that we would get a string object per line.
 The split itself hurts performance.
 I'll show you some benchmarks further down.